 Cloud chasing is generally the result of using a high powered e-cig and sub ohm tank or RDA (also known as drippers), combined with an e-liquid which contains a large VG content.
 When these are paired with one another, the vaper is able to exhale a much more voluminous cloud of vapour, which can quite quickly fill up a relatively small room in just a few inhalations on the e-cigarette.

 Cloud chasing has become more popular over the last few years as e-cigs have evolved away from the standard ‘pen style’ design, into the larger box-shaped devices we see frequently today.

 Does Cloud Chasing Offer Any Benefits?

-Some may argue that there is nothing more satisfying that exhaling a huge cloud of vapour, however it is important to note that whilst more vapour may technically mean you could absorb more nicotine, the strength of e-liquid used whilst cloud chasing is almost always very low, which would negate any possible chance in getting rid of that nicotine craving more quickly.
+Some may argue that there is nothing more satisfying that exhaling a huge cloud of vapour, however it is important to note that whilst more vapour may technically mean you could absorb more nicotine, the e-liquid strength used whilst cloud chasing is almost always very low, which would negate any possible chance in getting rid of that nicotine craving more quickly.
 In fact, those who vape on lower power with high nicotine are almost certainly gaining greater benefits in the way of faster nicotine delivery with less inhales.

 Is Cloud Chasing Necessary?

 This is a difficult one, as it would be easy to define many things we enjoy in life as unnecessary, however there are certainly arguments as to why this type of vaping could cause unnecessary irritation to others, particularly non-vapers; a group that the industry is sadly often at pains to convince about the benefits vaping offers to smokers amongst a sea of overblown, sensationalist news articles.